Kansas City Chiefs: Retired numbers

-Pro Football Hall of Famers
+Pro Football Hall of Fame members

-Twenty-four members of the Pro Football Hall of Fame spent at least some portion of their career with the Chiefs.
+Twenty-five members of the Pro Football Hall of Fame spent at least some portion of their career with the Chiefs.
 Thirteen spent the majority of the career with the Chiefs.
 Ten of the Chiefs in the Hall of Fame were involved with the Chiefs during their Super Bowl Championship season of 1969.
 The Chiefs have 3 contributors, 3 coaches, and 18 players in the Hall of Fame.
 Derrick Thomas is the only Chief in the Hall of Fame that was inducted posthumously.
+Listed below are only people whose tenure with the Chiefs is their reason for induction, not former Chiefs coaches inducted as a player, the only exception being Emmitt Thomas who was inducted as a player for the Chiefs and later become an assistant coach for the team.

-Chiefs Hall of Fame
+Chiefs Hall of Honor

-Established in 1970, the Chiefs Hall of Fame has inducted a new member, with the exception of the 1983 and 2020 seasons, every year to honor their players, coaches, and contributors in an annual ceremony.
-Several of the names were featured at Arrowhead Stadium in the stadium's architecture prior to renovations in 2009.
+Established in 1970, the Chiefs Hall of Honor has inducted a new member, with the exception of the 1983 and 2020 seasons, every year to honor their players, coaches, and contributors in an annual ceremony.
 The requirements for induction are that a player, coach, or contributor must have been with the Chiefs for four seasons and been out of the NFL for four seasons at the time of induction.
 There are some exceptions, such as Joe Delaney and Derrick Thomas, Delaney was with the team for only two seasons before his death, Thomas was inducted 1 year after his death in January 2000 (2 years after his final season).
 The Chiefs have the second-most enshrinees of any NFL team in their team Hall of Fame behind the Green Bay Packers, who have enshrined over 100 players and team contributors over the years in the Green Bay Packers Hall of Fame.
 Nineteen players and the coach of the Super Bowl IV championship team have been inducted into the ring of honor.
 Three players were posthumously inducted, Derrick Thomas, Joe Delaney, and Mack Lee Hill.